 4. The Class (2007)

 The act of violence towards others is an abominable act.
-But, while understanding the situation, it is also important to take a look at the life of the ones who do it.
+However, while understanding the situation, it is also important to take a look at the lives of those who do it.
 This film looks at the life of two teenagers who carry out a shooting at their school.
 However, it focuses more on the events that led to the shooting rather than the shooting itself.

 3. Polytechnique (2009)